Mid-Cities Music Teachers Association 2018-2019 Festivals

 Festival Chair: Sarah Alexander (Contact information at bottom of page)

-Online registration only.
-Registration deadline: March 17, 2018 – NO LATE ENTRIES WILL BE ACCEPTED
+Online registration only, by teachers only.
+Registration deadline: March 16, 2019 – NO LATE ENTRIES WILL BE ACCEPTED

 Location: Tarrant County College North East Campus